 · Prior to Covid there was risk to the bowel screening programme due to the national introduction of a less invasive and more sensitive screening test.
-This led to an increase in uptake by participants, over and above the original planning assumptions which led to a temporary suspension of the programme as agreed with the regional hub. • Nursing workforce capacity constraints have been a factor impacting on capacity. · Covid19 impact.
+This led to an increase in uptake by participants, over and above the original planning assumptions which led to a temporary suspension of the programme as agreed with the regional hub.

+· Covid19 impact.